google/nomulus/db/README.md

 ### Schema DDL Scripts

 Currently we use Flyway for schema deployment.
-Versioned incremental update scripts are organized in the src/main/resources/sql/flyway folder.
+Versioned incremental update scripts are stored concatenated together in the src/main/resources/sql/flyway.dat file.
 A Flyway 'migration' task examines the target database instance, and makes sure that only changes not yet deployed are pushed.

 Below are the steps to submit a schema change: